 Reserve Bank of India (2014).
 Guidelines for Licensing of Payments Banks.
 Bangladesh Bank (2018).
 Mobile Financial Services (MFS) Regulations.

+Bangladesh Bank (2018).
+Mobile Financial Services (MFS) Regulations.
 Research IT Solutions (2018).
 ICT Sector Taxes in Uganda.
+See: http://online.fliphtml5.com/gnel/ujge/#p=1 their ID verification.
+21 We did not consider an interoperability requirement to be onerous in itself if there was flexibility for it to be market-led.

-See: http://online.fliphtml5.com/gnel/ujge/#p=1 settlement account at the central bank or allowing mobile money providers to settle through a settlement agent with access to a settlement account or integration to the national switching infrastructure, such as national switches and clearing houses.
+Thailand, India, Pakistan, Bolivia, Peru, Brazil, Kenya and South Africa had automated ID verification systems.
+Bangladesh, Rwanda, Ghana and Colombia had not automated settlement account at the central bank or allowing mobile money providers to settle through a settlement agent with access to a settlement account or integration to the national switching infrastructure, such as national switches and clearing houses.
 This indicator examines the extent to which regulators provided access to national payments and settlement infrastructure.
 As with interoperability, regulation is mostly silent on this question, except for a few countries who make specific mention of settlement through the national payments infrastructure.
 Nevertheless, a large number of countries allow access to the national infrastructure either directly or through a settlement agent and/or integrated the mobile money providers to the national switch.